gabriela-angel/gabriela-angel/README.md

 # Hi there 👋 I'm Gabriela

 ## 👨‍💻 About Me
 I'm Gabriela Angel, a software engineering student at 42 São Paulo.
-Right now, I'm expanding my knowledge of C, Python and Unix systems, with an eye toward becoming a well-rounded developer who bridges logic and aesthetics.
+Right now, I'm expanding my knowledge of C, C++ and Python, intending to become a well-rounded developer who bridges logic and aesthetics.

 ## 🛠️ Tech Stack
 <div>